ajinkya933/ajinkya933.github.io/README.md

 ###Tesseract 4 for macOS

 I am writing on how to install tesseract on macOS.
 The version of macOs I am using is 10.14.3 Mojave but this code should work for any other versions too.
+Please make sure you have homebrew installed before you begin, also make sure that you remove previous versions of tesseract.
+In my case I had installed tesseract 3 using macports so I had to uninstall it first using ```sudo port uninstall tesseract.```

+To begin installation of Tesseract4 open Terminal and type:

 ```
 brew install automake autoconf libtool